apljungquist/diagv/README.md

 * Intelligibility - it is easy to understand what the app will do
 * Replayability - the app behavior can be reproduced using data captured in previous runs

+## Usage
+Look in `examples/simple.py` for a toy simple app that demonstrates how the package can be used.

 ## Problems
 Many opportunities for improvement can be foreseen but have not been implemented because
 * a lack of time,